tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 But what if you could understand everything using something as familiar as a **diner**?

-In this post, I'll take you through the world of **fullstack development** using a restaurant analogy you'll never forget.
+In this post, we’ll explain **fullstack web development** using a restaurant analogy that actually sticks — without lying to you about how real systems work.

 ---

-## 🧱 The Diner Setup
+## 🧱 Frontend, Backend, and API (The Diner Setup)

 Imagine your app is a diner: